Moon-Babooon/webdriverio-hurma-test-assignment/README.md

 ```bash
 npx wdio run ./wdio.conf.js
 ```
+#### This will launch all 5 tests on chrome and firefox at the same time

 ### Test Case #1 - Verify that the pricing changes when employee count is adjusted
 **Launch command:**